The Philosophy of Freedom: The Reality of Freedom

 Freedom arises most clearly at the moment when a human being becomes active in pure, individualized thinking; this is, for Steiner, spiritual activity.
 Achieving freedom is then accomplished by learning to let an ever larger portion of one's actions be determined by such individualized thought, rather than by habit, addiction, reflex, or involuntary or unconscious motives.
 Steiner differentiates pure thinking into "moral intuition" (formulation of individual purposes), "moral imagination" (creative strategies for realizing these larger purposes in the concrete situation), and "moral technique" (the practical capacity to accomplish what was intended).
 He suggests that we only achieve free deeds when we find an ethically impelled but particularized response to the immediacy of a given situation.
 Such a response will always be radically individual; it cannot be predicted or prescribed.

-Four Concepts of Freedom
+Four concepts of freedom

 Already in Ch.
 1 of The Philosophy of Freedom Steiner had made the claim, 'That an action, of which the agent does not know why he performs it, cannot be free, goes without saying' (ist selbstverständlich).
 This is a preliminary statement; it does not amount to a definition or statement of what freedom is.
 The statement that no action is free unless the agent knows why he performs it is equivalent to the statement that if an action is free, then the agent does know why he performs it.
 The second statement is not a definition, which has the form of a full equivalence, but merely one implication, though a highly suggestive and methodologically important one.

-For the full account of freedom, which includes four different characterizations of freedom, we must wait until Chapter 9, "The Idea of Freedom".
-Here we encounter the following definitions.